MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/bindable-properties.md

 A `static` coerce value callback method can be registered with a bindable property by specifying the `coerceValue` parameter for the [`BindableProperty.Create`](xref:Xamarin.Forms.BindableProperty.Create(System.String,System.Type,System.Type,System.Object,Xamarin.Forms.BindingMode,Xamarin.Forms.BindableProperty.ValidateValueDelegate,Xamarin.Forms.BindableProperty.BindingPropertyChangedDelegate,Xamarin.Forms.BindableProperty.BindingPropertyChangingDelegate,Xamarin.Forms.BindableProperty.CoerceValueDelegate,Xamarin.Forms.BindableProperty.CreateDefaultValueDelegate)) method.
 The specified callback method will be invoked when the value of the bindable property changes.

+> [!IMPORTANT]
+> The `BindableObject` type has a `CoerceValue` method that can be called to coerce the value of its `BindableProperty` argument, by invoking its coerce value callback.

 Coerce value callbacks are used to force a reevaluation of a bindable property when the value of the property changes.
 For example, a coerce value callback can be used to ensure that the value of one bindable property is not greater than the value of another bindable property.

 The following code example shows how the `Angle` bindable property registers the `CoerceAngle` method as a coerce value callback method: